Salvation

 Doctrine should agree with Scripture.

 The Pauline Epistles have considerable information about this, but that information is not as systematic as we might hope.
 To put the information together in a systematic way, we must study diligently, believe God’s words, and trust Him to give us insights.
-For example, it will not do to exchange “sinful nature” for Paul’s use of the word “flesh”.
-That is done by many commentators to substitute what they call “orthodox theology” for Scriptural theology.
-These slides discuss the differences at some length.
+For example, to exchange “sinful nature” for Paul’s use of the word “flesh” is not believing God’s words.
+But such is done by many commentators to produce support what they call “orthodox theology”.
+These slides discuss the differences between that commonly believed theology and Biblical doctrine in a section that is easily skipped over.

 Some years ago a fellow asked me if I believed the Bible.
 When I said I did, he asked me about Ephesians 2:6, namely how we were raised up to sit in heavenly places in Christ Jesus.
 I was proud that I could give an answer—a standard answer that I had learned from Bible commentators.
 He just looked at me with a look that said, “And you think you believe the Bible.”
-As I thought about it, I realized the standard explanation was designed to explain away what scholars do not understand.
-We should believe what the Bible says.
+As I thought about it, I realized the standard explanation was designed to explain away what we do not see a way to believe.
+In fact, much of our Bible “education” teaches us how to explain away Scripture we do not understand.
+God gives understanding for us to believe what the Bible says.

 Implications for Christian Living